Republican Voter Suppression Efforts Are Targeting Minorities, Journalist Says

 The big voting issue in North Dakota is that that state has recently passed a new voter ID law that was upheld by the Supreme Court earlier this month, and what's alarming about that law is that the Republicans in North Dakota wrote it in such a way that for your ID to count, you have to have a current residential street address on your ID.

-The problem in North Dakota is that a lot of Native Americans live on rural tribal reservations, and they get their mail at the post office using P.O. boxes because their areas are too remote for the post office to deliver mail [and] under this law, tribal IDs that list P.O. boxes won't be able to be used as a valid voter IDs.
+The problem in North Dakota is that a lot of Native Americans live on rural tribal reservations, and they get their mail at the Post Office using P.O. boxes because their areas are too remote for the Post Office to deliver mail [and] under this law, tribal IDs that list P.O. boxes won't be able to be used as a valid voter IDs.
 So now we're in a situation where 5,000 Native American voters might not be able to vote in the 2018 elections with their tribal ID cards.

 This is sending off a tremendous amount of alarm in the state, because normally we wouldn't be talking about North Dakota.
 But there is a competitive Senate race between the Democrat, Heidi Heitkamp, and the Republican, Kevin Cramer.
 Heidi Heitkamp only won her first race for the U.S. Senate in 2012 by 2,900 votes, and she got 80 percent of the vote on the two counties in the state with the largest Native American reservations.
 So there is a tremendous amount of fear in North Dakota that many Native Americans are not going to be able to vote in this state, and that's going to particularly hurt Heidi Heitkamp, the Democratic incumbent.